cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-It's such a limited choice.
+Yes, it's a limited choice.
 But no worries, because you can pass a function to `vertexshapes` to draw any shape you like.
-The single argument is the vertex number, graphics will be centered at the vertex location.
+The single argument is the vertex number; graphics will be centered at the vertex location.

 ```@example graphsection
 @drawsvg begin